-A Chief Steward is to be appointed for all Australian Championships and State Championships and is highly recommended for Regional & Official Events.
-They are to be appointed from the current list of FEI accredited and Nationally accredited stewards.
+A Chief Steward is to be appointed for all Australian Championships and State Championships and is highly recommended for Regional & Official Events whereby more than one Steward is required owing to the size of the event.
+If only one Steward is on duty at an event, they are automatically the Chief Steward for that event.

+They are to be appointed from the current list of FEI accredited and Nationally Aaccredited Setewards.

 See rule 7.9 for payment of appointed Chief Stewards.
-Refer to Annex I - Payments for Officials - for the current per diem
+Refer to Annex I - Payments for Officials - for the currentper diem

 Where a TD is not appointed it is the Chief Steward who will undertake many of a TD's responsibilities.
+Refer further to Section 12 rule 12.30 for fuller description of role.

-In this role they are expected to supervise competition, training and warm-up areas, stables and other areas where horses are held, ridden or treated, as well as the field of play for competition.
+In this role they are expected to supervise competition, training and warm-up areas, stables and other areas wherehorses are held, ridden or treated, as well as the field of play for competition.
 Refer further to Section 12 rule 12.30 for fuller description of role.